 Because budget can be a huge factor when considering the cost of living in Costa Rica, the choices you make with a $2000 per month versus a $5000+ per month budget could be vastly different.
 The average cost for a retired couple living quite comfortably in Costa Rica is somewhere in the ball park of $2000 per month.
 If you are considering purchasing a house in Costa Rica, there are much better prices away from the beach and larger cities.
 To better understand why I say this, you may want to check out this article on the top 5 things to know to not overpay when purchasing property in Costa Rica.

 Snow birds and warm weather dwellers alike might find this to be an odd point to bring up as many look to Costa Rica’s tropical climate as a huge plus.
 Although the coastal climate can be a much welcomed change to some and a needed comfort to others, I find that the upper 90s with close to 100 percent humidity takes its toll on your body as well as your electric bill.
 Don’t get me wrong – I love a weeklong visit to the beach as much as the next person, but I prefer it to be just that – a visit.
-I have found that the best place to live in Costa Rica for me is in the Central Valley hills of San Ramon, Alajuela with 75 to 80 degree temperatures and a calming mountain breeze with no need for heating or A/C. From strictly a numbers perspective, I am much happier when my electric bill is well under $50 – $100 per month year round!
+I have found that the perfect place for me is in the Central Valley hills of San Ramon, Alajuela with 75 to 80 degree temperatures and a calming mountain breeze with no need for heating or A/C. From strictly a numbers perspective, I am much happier when my electric bill is well under $50 – $100 per month year round!

-From the lush tropical parks, to the volcanic hot springs and tranquil beaches on both Costa Rica’s Pacific and Caribbean Coasts, there is much to be explored while you are deciding where the best place to live in Costa Rica is for you.
+From the lush tropical parks, to the volcanic hot springs and tranquil beaches on both Costa Rica’s Pacific and Caribbean Coasts, there is much to be explored while you are deciding where the best place to live in CR is for you.
 I believe that it is best to set your roots in an area that allows you to easily explore all of what the land of “Pura Vida” has to offer.
 Some important considerations are proximity to life’s necessities, such as medical facilities, airports, supplies, shopping and other modern conveniences.
 In all honesty, if you ask any expat living in Costa Rica, a large percentage of them will tell you that there is always something that causes the need to travel into the San Jose metropolitan area.
 Being more centralized in the country definitely makes those necessary trips much easier.

 There is a large population that enjoy the city life.
 But for those of you looking for some modern convenience mixed with a more quiet, laid back way of life living like the local people, the traffic and the crowds of the big cities may not be your Costa Rican “cup of coffee”.
 My advice, and what I have found best for me and my family, would be to choose a place that has the necessary amenities you are looking for as well as a little more room to “stretch your legs”.